robertoaguilar1979/react-components/README.md

 # react-components

-#this contains react components these are just small snipets of how to use concepts in react.
+#this contains react components these are just small snipets of how to use concepts/components in react.

 1. counter-app-useState - how to use useState in react I build a counter app.